My Chef's Apron

 • Preheat the oven to 375 degrees (or 190 °C) and cover the bottom of a large baking sheet with parchment paper.

-• Place the dates, coconut oil, milk, and molasses in a high-speed blender (like a Vitamix) or food processor.
+• Place the dates, coconut oil, milk, and maple syrup in a high-speed blender.
 Blend for a couple of seconds at high speed until you have a beautiful brown paste; reserve.

-• In a bowl, stir the eggs (or egg substitute prepared according to package instructions), peanut butter, cinnamon powder, Cacao powder or almond flour, baking soda, and salt to combine.
+• In a bowl, stir the beaten eggs with the peanut butter.
+Then add cinnamon powder, cacao powder, baking soda, and salt to combine.

 • Stir in the reserved brown paste until everything is well combined and smooth.
 The dough should be relatively sticky.

-• Leave enough space in between each spoonful of cookie dough.
+• Leave enough space between each spoonful of cookie dough (about 2 inches).
 Repeat until all mixture is used up.

-• Bake for a full 8 to 10 minutes (10 to 13 minutes if you use almond flour, about 15 minutes for the egg-free version) or until the cookies are firm to the touch.
-Allow it to cool completely before consuming it.
+• Bake for a full 10 to 13 minutes or until the cookies are firm to the touch.
+Allow to cool completely before consuming them.
+It's best to transfer them to a wire rack for cooling (optional).

 Notes

-• Store the cookies in an airtight container for up to 5 days at room temperature or in the fridge for up to two weeks.
+• These brownie peanut butter cookies can be stored in an airtight container at room temperature for up to 5 days or in the fridge for up to two weeks.

 Add your own private notes